YOUR DATA

 If you interact with us as a general consumer, we collect your personal data.
 However, we don’t link that data to the phone you use under a business or government contract.
 For example, if you visit our website, interact with us on social media, or provide contact details to our sales staff when shopping for personal reasons, that data won’t be connected to your company phone line.

-What data we share
+What personal data do we share?

 The main reason we collect your data when using a business or government account is to deliver the product or service you need to do your job.
 When appropriate, we share data about phone lines and devices on business and government accounts with the organization or customer who owns the line.
 And in some cases, we may also be required to share your data to comply with and enforce legal and regulatory obligations and respond to government requests.